LiveHelperChat/doc/docs/custom-fields-and-prefill.md

 // It's the easiest way to prefill all fields including the ones you defined in back office.
 // index value can be field identifier
 // 'name_surname' this time is custom admin field defined in back office.
+// 'dropdopwn' this time is custom admin field defined in back office and is dropdown.
 // If field has checked `Hide if prefilled` it will be hidden.
 LHCChatOptions.attr_prefill_admin = new Array();
 LHCChatOptions.attr_prefill_admin.push({'index':'name_surname','value':'remdex@gmail.com'});